Diffusive regimes in a two-dimensional chiral fluid: Results

-In order to provide also a description of the microscopic structure of diffusion, we represent in Figure~\ref{fig:distributions} the distribution functions of the root of mean squared displacements, $\Delta r(t)$, reduced with their standard deviation $\mathrm{std}(\Delta r)$.
-We plot the results at several lag times, so that we can track the evolution of eventual deviations off the Gaussian distribution (i.e., deviations from normal diffusion \cite{MJCB14}).
-We can clearly see strong deviations from normal diffusion for the $\overline\omega<0$ and $\overline\omega>0$.
-Moreover, these variations slowly vary the system ages.
-Notably also, these deviations bifurcate for $\overline\omega<0$ at higher lag times.
-On the contrary, $f(\Delta r(t))$ deviations from the Gaussian preserve the same structure at all times for $\overline\omega\simeq 0$ (they occur in the range of short displacements only), indicating that diffusion is less complex in this case.
-For a more general view, we tracked the time evolution of departures from normal diffusion by measuring the excess kurtosis as well, finding out that $f(\Delta r/\mathrm{std}(\Delta r))$ is always platykurtic; i.e., the displacements distributions inherently have thinner tails (this has been illustrated in Figure~\ref{fig_suppl:kurtosis} of the Supplementary Material).
+In order to provide also a description of the microscopic structure of diffusion, we represent in Figure~\ref{fig:distributions} the distribution functions of the root of the mean squared displacements, $\Delta r(t)$, reduced with the standard deviation $\mathrm{std}(\Delta r (t))$.
+We plot the results for a set of lag times, so that we can track eventual deviations off the Gaussian distribution (i.e., deviations from normal diffusion \cite{MJCB14}).
+We can detect strong deviations from normal diffusion for the $\overline\omega<0$ (Figure~\ref{fig:distributions} a) and $\overline\omega>0$ (Figure~\ref{fig:distributions} c) cases.
+Moreover, these deviations slowly vary as the system ages.
+Also, deviations from Gaussian behavior bifurcate for $\overline\omega<0$ at longer lag times, see panel (a) (and also Supplementary Movie 1).
+On the contrary, $f(\Delta r/\mathrm{std}(\Delta r))$ deviations from the Gaussian preserve the same structure at all times for $\overline\omega\simeq 0$ and they occur in the range of short displacements only, thus indicating that diffusion is less complex in this case.
+For more detail, see also Supplementary Figure 2 for a three-dimensional representation of the excess kurtosis of $f(\Delta r/\mathrm{std}(\Delta r))$.
+We found that that $f(\Delta r/\mathrm{std}(\Delta r))$ is always platykurtic; i.e., the displacements distributions inherently have thinner tails.
+Additionally, we have observed that the distribution function of cross displacements is clearly asymmetric when a strong chiral flow is present (i.e., when $|\overline\omega|$ is not small), which seems to indicate also that the chiral flow is the origin of odd diffusion in our system.
+See Supplementary Figure 3 for details on the behavior of $f(\Delta x(t)\Delta y(t))$.